jackbernsteinsheehan/Collective_Mind/instructions.md

 - Open the issues page on GitHub, within our repo, and check if you have any issues assigned to you
 - If you do, begin working on them
-- When you're done, commit the changes to your branch by running in your terminal, one line at a time: git fetch git branch -r make sure you're on your workbranch.
-If not, run git add . git commit -m "enter message here"
+- When you're done, commit the changes to your branch by running in your terminal, one line at a time:
+   -git fetch
+   -git branch -r
+   -make sure you're on your workbranch.
+If not, run -git add .
+   -git commit -m "enter message here"